MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/ns-d3d10umddi-d3d11ddiarg_createdeferredcontext.md

 For a list of the functions that are not leveraged for deferred contexts, see <a href="https://msdn.microsoft.com/f6e7898a-7fb8-4a70-ab2e-3372a28db6f4">Excluding DDI Functions for Deferred Contexts</a>.

+#### - p11UMCallbacks

+[in] A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff542137">D3D11DDI_CORELAYER_DEVICECALLBACKS</a> structure that contains a table of Direct3D 11 runtime callback functions that the driver can use to access core user-mode runtime functionality.

 #### - p11_1ContextFuncs

 [in/out] A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/hh406443">D3D11_1DDI_DEVICEFUNCS</a> structure that the user-mode display driver fills with a table of its functions for the deferred context.
 The Direct3D runtime uses these functions to communicate with the user-mode display driver.